Skip to content

 Gathering Evidence

-Once a personal injury lawyer accepts a client’s case, they will need to gather evidence in order to support the claim.
-Common pieces of evidence include a police report, medical documentation or photographs of injuries.
-A lawyer may also interview witnesses and gather statements.
-Additional evidence, such as camera footage of the accident or photos of property damage may also be gathered.
+Once a personal injury lawyer accepts a client’s case — say for an airman who has been exposed to PfAS Chemicals and cancer became a resultant factor due to frequenting such sites — they will need to gather evidence in order to support the claim.
+Common pieces of evidence include medical documentation.
+A lawyer may also interview witnesses and gather statements who were aware of the presence of PFAS (also known as forever chemicals) in those sites.

 Evidence collected by a personal injury lawyer can help establish who is responsible for the accident and determine the extent of the damages.
 Medical bills, reports, disability documentation, can also be used as evidence in order to support a client’s claim.
 A lawyer will often advise their client to seek medical diagnosis and treatment to ensure sufficient support for their claim.